xbmc/kodi-tv/src/content/article/devcon-2023-buongiorno-lombardia/index.md

 And that's it for Devcon 2023 - friendships made and rekindled, beer drunk, code written, plans made.
 Special thanks go out to Beppe at for hosting us at [Ai Ciar](https://www.airbnb.com/rooms/25868161), and to Alec and Michal from [RudeChefKitchen](https://www.rudechefkitchen.com) for keeping us fed throughout.

 Onwards towards Kodi v21!

+*PS Did you notice that awesome "20 years of Kodi" T-shirt in the picture above?
+You want one, don't you... well, you can buy that and other superb Kodi merchandise from [our store](https://kodi.tv/store/).
+Go on, you know you want to.*